mubashir-ul-islam/Background-Extraction/README.md

 `Numpy`

 ## How to run code
 If you want to run this code for your own video then you need to place the link of video inside the file and replace `'test.mp4'` with the link of your video.
+It will genrate a image of background in video.